grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Cassandra looked at the active sonar rig readout.
 "1.3 miles."

-"That's not very much room to play with Cap."
-Said Bastian, nervously fingering the throttle control.
+"That's not very much room to play with Cap," said Bastian, nervously fingering the throttle control.

 "No shit Bastian."